tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/creating_modifying_bodies.rst

 .. note::

-  For the addition of the mass, we use the shorthand ``mass`` attribute of the :class:`~tudatpy.numerical_simulation.environment.Body` class.
+  For the addition of the mass, we use the shorthand :attr:`~tudatpy.numerical_simulation.environment.Body.mass` attribute of the :class:`~tudatpy.numerical_simulation.environment.Body` class.
   Modifying this attribute is equivalent to the second (commented) method to add a mass to a vehicle using the :func:`~tudatpy.numerical_simulation.environment_setup.add_rigid_body_properties` function.
 The mass is an atypical property, for which we support the direct setting through the Body class, without